zimmski/tavor/README.md

 tavor --format-file file.tavor reduce --input-file file.input
 ```

-By default the <code>BinarySearch</code> reduce strategy is used which can be altered using the <code>--strategy</code> reduce command option.
+By default the `BinarySearch` reduce strategy is used which can be altered using the `--strategy` reduce command option.

 ```bash
 tavor --format-file file.tavor reduce --input-file file.input --strategy random